twonth/winning-at-windows/README.md

 * [AltSnap](https://github.com/RamonUnch/AltSnap): Reposition Windows by pressing Alt and left-clicking, from anywhere (no need to grab a Window edge).
 Resize by pressing Alt and right-clicking.
 Put Windows always on top (or roll them up, close, minimize, ...) by pressing Alt and middle-clicking.

-* [ShareDrop](https://www.sharedrop.io/): Easy between-device file sharing over your network.
+* [ShareDrop](https://www.sharedrop.io/): Easy between-device file sharing, even between devices on different networks.

 * Alternative battery widgets